-Recommended Preparation: SST 162, SST 164, ENG 80 and MTH 46 or qualification for MTH 60 through the assessment process.
+Recommended Preparation: Eligibility for ENG 200, SCT 162, SCT 164, and MTH 46, with a minimum grade of C, or qualification for MTH 60 through the assessment process

-SST-189 Introduction to Plumbing
+SCT-189 Introduction to Plumbing

 This course introduces students to the basic concepts, vocabulary, tools, materials, and practices of residential plumbing.
 Students learn about various plumbing systems, focusing on pipe, fittings, fixtures, layout, water heating, and concepts related to energy and resource efficient plumbing.
 This course includes an introduction to the Uniform Plumbing Code and hands-on practice in design, layout, installation, troubleshooting, and repair.
-Recommended Preparation: SST 162, SST 164, and MTH 46
+Recommended Preparation: SCT 162, SCT 164, and MTH 46, with a minimum grade of C, or qualification for MTH 60 through the assessment process

-SST-190 Introduction to Photovoltaics (Solar)
+SCT-190 Introduction to Photovoltaics (Solar)

 This course introduces students to the fundamentals of photovoltaic (solar) technology and the process of residential PV system design and installation.
 This course includes instruction and practice in site evaluation, basic financial analysis, and code compliant PV system design and installation.
 Students learn basic concepts and skills needed to work with potential clients and prepare for entry-level employment in the solar PV industry.

-Recommended Preparation: SST 162, SST 164, SST 186, and MTH 46 or qualification for MTH 60 through the assessment process.
+Recommended Preparation: SCT 162, SCT 164, SCT 186, and MTH 46, with a minimum grade of C, or qualification for MTH 60 through the assessment process

-SST-192 Residential Solar Thermal (Hot Water)
+SCT-192 Residential Solar Thermal (Hot Water)